akazukin5151/atupp/README.md

 target/release/clip_pp tokyo > ../data/tokyo_pp.csv
 ```

-It reads the entire population point file into memory, then splits up the file to process the bits in parallel across multiple CPUs.
+It reads the entire population point file into memory, then splits up the file to process the chunks in parallel across multiple CPUs.
 To avoid accumulating a potentially huge result, it writes the results immediately after calculating it.
 To simplify things, writing is done by printing to stdout instead of writing to a file.
 Use a UNIX pipe to divert stdout to a file.
 Rust already uses a mutex when writing to stdout, so there are no race conditions.

 This is the first step that takes significant time (10 minutes for London, 28 minutes for Tokyo).
 Technically the city boundaries are multi-polygons so every polygon is compared, but in practice the number of population points dominates and it is always possible to dissolve the multi-polygons into one.